paulramsey/genwealth/README.md

 1. When prompted, enter a password you will remember for the AlloyDB postgres user and the pgAdmin demo user. **Remember these passwords - you will need them later**.

+1. Grab some coffee or tea.
+The script will provision all the necessary back-end resources, which usually takes about 30-35 minutes.

-1. When prompted (after about 15 minutes), enter the `configId` for the Vertex AI Search and Conversation widget.
-You can retrieve the `configId` by following these steps:
+1. When prompted (after about 30 minutes), enter the `configId` for the Vertex AI Search and Conversation widget.
+Retrieve the `configId` by following these steps:

     - Navigate to Vertex AI Search and Conversation in the console.
     - **IMPORTANT:** Click to accept terms and activate the API.